 - Ignore expiration dates altogether.
 Instead, try to renew the Access Token if your API rejects a request from the application (such as with a 401).

-In the case of the Implicit Grant, the
+In the case of the Implicit Flow, the

 expires_in parameter is returned by Auth0 as a hash parameter following a successful authentication.
-For the Authorization Code Grant, it is returned to the backend server when performing the authorization code exchange.
+In the Authorization Code Flow, it is returned to the backend server when performing the authorization code exchange.

 expires_in parameter indicates how many seconds the Access Token will be valid for, and can be used to anticipate expiration of the Access Token.